Freedom of Information

 1 Horse Guards Road

 If you are dissatisfied with the outcome of the internal review, you may apply directly to the Information Commissioner for an independent review.
-Generally the Commissioner cannot make a decision unless you have exhausted the internal complaints procedure.
+Generally the Commissioner cannot make a decision unless you have exhausted the complaints procedure provided by ourselves.
 Requests for a review by the Information Commissioner should be addressed to:

 The Information Commissioner’s Office